-Like Plantar Fasciitis, the painful heel condition known as “Basketball Heel” is a repetitive injury that is caused by bone or tendon overuse.
-The condition can take weeks to resolve, requiring that you stay off the foot and ice it often.
-Tread Labs insoles can give you the heel support you need to prevent injuries like these and keep you from being sidelined.
+Like plantar fasciitis, the painful heel condition known as “Basketball Heel” is a repetitive injury that is caused by bone or tendon overuse.
+It can take weeks to resolve, requiring that you stay off the foot and ice it often.

-Lightweight sneakers with minimal support are frequently marketed to basketball players.
+Footwear companies often encourage basketball players to wear lightweight sneakers that often have minimal support.
 They promise to help you be light on your feet as you move across the court.
 Unfortunately, without the right support, you can wind up with serious foot problems that will keep you from moving on the court at all.

 But don’t worry.
-You can still rock your favorite pair of Jordan’s while getting the support you need.
-You can increase the arch, ankle, and heel support in your basketball shoes by removing the factory insoles and replacing them with a quality pair of basketball inserts.
-Firm athletic insoles provide heel cushioning against impact and arch support that helps prevent overpronation when you run.
+You can still lace up your favorite pair of Jordan’s while getting the support you need in your arch, ankle, and heel.
+Start by taking out the factory insoles your sneakers came with and replacing them with the best basketball insoles.

 Comments will be approved before showing up.